CodeDifferently/lecture-slides/lectures/primary-school/3rd-through-5th/intermediate.digital-citizenship/content.md

 -
 #### Risks of Sharing Private Information
 * Anyone can know your location and cause harm
-* Hackers and criminals can use your information to steal your identity or money
+* Hackers and criminals can use your information to steal your identity

 <img src="hacked.jpg">

+-
+-
+### Cyberbullying

 -
 -